 I’ve visited a lot of churches.
 As a special speaker, a soloist and just visiting to experience the church.
 Sometimes it’s a good experience and other times it’s awkward to say the least.

 It’s up to you to ensure that a Visitor has an experience that will generate another visit.

-Here’s 6 ways to ensure that.
+Here are 6 ways to ensure that.

 - Find out why they chose to come: Everyone attends for a reason.
 If you don’t know why they are “trying your church out”, then you won’t know the expectations that exist.

-- Discover if they’ll be back: There are some travellers who chose your church to attend one time, and then there are those who just moved to the neighborhood and need a place to worship.
+- Discover if they’ll be back: There are some travelers who chose your church to attend one time, and then there are those who just moved to the neighborhood and need a place to worship.
 Some might think that the first group isn’t important, however, if you have a regular amount of them, perhaps you could start a ministry for business visitors (or vacationers) or maybe provide a meal to minister to them.

 This week has been a great week with family.
-Because we knew that they wanted to relax and enjoy some down time (the purpose of their visit), it helped us plan their experience.
+Because we knew that they wanted to relax and enjoy some downtime (the purpose of their visit), it helped us plan their experience.